What’s the difference?

 There are other variations to be aware of, such as balloon payments — one large payoff amount that may be due at the end (so you’d need to prepare by putting money aside in savings throughout the loan period).

-But a home equity loan and line of credit each allows low-cost access to the value you've built up in your home, but for different situations.
+But each borrowing method allows low-cost access to the value you've built up in your home.